Silhouette photography is a great way to add interest to an image. They make a scene feel dramatic or dreamy.

 The subject you photograph has to be in front of a very bright light source.

 People are the most popular subjects for silhouette photography.

 L andscapes (such as city skylines and trees) or animals also make great subjects.

-It may seem simple, but it can take a bit of time to get a feel for how silhouette photography works and become accustomed to capturing silhouette images on location or in the studio.
+It may seem simple.
+But it can take a bit of time to get a feel for how it works.

 Equipment for Silhouette Photography